 Aultmore Distillery lies just north of Keith in Banffshire.
 It was founded in 1895 by Alexander Edward who also owned Benrinnes, a distillery built by his father.
 The name Aultmore means ‘Big Burn’ in Gaelic, in reference to the water source used in production.
-In fact, the distillery was powered by water wheel to begin with, before eventually transferring to a steam engine that provided power for 70 years and can still be seen there today.
+In fact, the distillery was powered by a water wheel to begin with, before eventually transferring to a steam engine that provided power for some 70 years and can still be seen onsite today.
 In 1923, Aultmore was purchased by John Dewar & Sons who, despite selling it in 1925, are once again the current proprietors, having reacquired the distillery in 1998.

 Smell: Classic Speyside nose with Apples & Pears, Grass, Honey & Heather & Biscuit.

 Taste: On the palate there’s Vanilla, Honey & Malt with Custard, Cinnamon and a touch of Pepper.

 Value for Money: Excellent value at around £35 a bottle, bottled at 46% ABV and with only 875 bottles worldwide.

 Score: 44.5 / 50.
 About the scores…